manuelsinn/blog/content/posts/mbg.md

 Our mission was to design a low-fidelity prototype that helps to make this experience a better one.
 To keep the development process centered around the user, we used Karen Holtzblatt's **Contextual Design** method.

-In a few words:
-This includes conducting qualitative user research in order to build up empathy and understand their needs and wants.

-# explain my role

-show examples of the condensing process of sticky notes show quotes!

-# Planning & Considerations
-- party size? awkward mit zu wenig/zu vielen Leuten?
-Gruppen aufspalten?
-- festlegen was gemacht wird? offen lassen? rahmen setzen? tanz, spielen, quatschen, trinken, was anschauen, ...

 # Gathering & Consolidating User Data
 ## Contextual Inquiry
-We started the design process with the qualitative user research.
+In order to build up empathy and understand the wants and needs of the user we started the design process with qualitative user research.
 This meant that each of the team members conducted their own contextual inquiry, an in-depth and on site interview where the user guides the interviewer through the task at hand.
 Our goal in each of these inquiries was to acutely listen to the user's needs.
 To build a product that would satisfy the user in the end, we needed to find out what they are really trying to say and tease out what they are trying to do that they cannot do (yet).
 Somewhat interestingly, there were hardly any virtual parties being hosted in the team's social network - so we needed to create our own.

 #### Challenges and Solutions